 There’s not nearly as much Korean manwha coming out these days, so I can actually highlight it when it does appear.
 This week sees the 15th volume of Bride of the Water God, which I believe the Manga Bookshelf team has greatly enjoyed in the past.

-MELINDA: I am so happy that this series continues to be published!
+MJ: I am so happy that this series continues to be published!
 It’s beautiful.

 ANNA: I’m fairly indifferent to this series.
 I thought the first two volumes were lovely, but the plot was so thin that the book didn’t maintain my interest at all.
 But good on Bride of the Water God for being one of the few surviving translated manwha series!